Article I —Name

 In the case of death, disability, or resignation of the President, the Vice President shall succeed as President.

 The term of office of elected officers and Board members shall begin with the Annual Board Meeting.

 Nominations shall be accepted from the Active Membership up to seven weeks prior to the Annual Board Meeting.

 In order to be nominated for Board positions, candidates must be current Active Members of the Organization.

 In order to be nominated for officer positions, candidates must have been Active Members of the Organization for at least one year.

 The Organization shall prepare and email the official ballot to the Active Membership at least six weeks before the Annual Board Meeting.
 Ballots, to be valid, must be cast electronically at least two weeks before the Annual Board Meeting.

 Article VI—Powers and Duties of the Board

 The Board shall have the final responsibility for the well-being of the Organization.
 It shall have general charge of the affairs of the Organization, including the call and the conducting of the Annual Conference, Annual Board Meeting, regular board meetings, special meetings, and business meetings, as well as the oversight of business affairs, development, and any other programs adopted by the Organization.
 The Annual Board Meeting generally, but not necessarily, shall be held at the time of the Annual Conference.

 The Board shall have the authority to develop appropriate policies.
 The Board shall be presided over by the President.
-It shall establish such committees from among its members as necessary to carry out its responsibilities in an efficient manner.
+It shall establish such committees as necessary to carry out its responsibilities in an efficient manner.

 A quorum of the Board shall be a simple majority of all Board members.

 Board members are expected to: